crapp/geomandel/README.md

 ```

 If you have set a bailout value of 2048 and are using the default values for the
-complex plane you could a file name pattern like this
+complex plane you could use a file name pattern like this

 ```
 my_fractals_%bb_z(%Zr, %Zi)_z(%ZR, %ZI) -> my_fractals_2048b_z(-2.5, -1.5)_z(1.0, 1.5).[pgm|pbm|ppm|png|jpg]
 ```
 Please note the naming scheme used for image files also applies for csv files
-that will be generated when you use the ```--csv``` command line option.
+that will be generated when you use the ```csv``` command line option.

 ##### Image size